mrsalehi/CS231n-Assignments/README.md

 <img src="figures/svm.jpg" alt="drawing" width="250"/>
 </p>

 ### 3. Softmax Classifier
 This part can be regarded one of the most important sections of the assignment.
 You have to implement softmax + cross-entropy loss, which is used in almost all of the deep neural networks nowadays.
 You have to be careful with the stability of your implementation!
 It is worth noting that this stability problem has been also considered in deep learning frameworks, where using `log-softmax` is preferred to using `softmax`.
 <br/>

 <p align="center">
 <img src="figures/softmax.jpg" alt="drawing" width="400"/>
 </p>

 ### 4. Two-Layer Neural Network
 This section is a sort of preclude to assignment 2, where you will work with deep neural networks.
 But here, you have to train a tiny network with just two layers!
 Nevertheless, a nice fact about deep learning is that the core ideas used for implementing this tiny neural network will hold for deeper neural networks too!
-Even for gigantic networks with over 100 layers!😊
+Even for gigantic networks with over 100 layers! 😊

 <p align="center">
 <img src="figures/neural-network.jpg" alt="drawing" width="350"/>